Kit2345/unibuddy_interview_exercise/Plan.md

 12. Write tests to add/remove/edit tags by someone other than sender.

+Notes and initial thoughts on:

-- What problems you might encounter
+What problems you might encounter

-  My biggest problems so far seem to be unfamilar tech stack.
+- My biggest problems so far seem to be unfamilar tech stack.
 I have basic knowledge of Typescript only, Graphql, mongoDB, docker, and nestjs are all new.

 - Type errors!